kerimoyle/libcellml-tutorials/tutorials/combine2020/tut2_createPotassiumChannelModel.rst

     **10.d** Iterate through the items in the library (:code:`libraryCount` will give you the total), and print its keys to the terminal.
     The keys can be retrieved as a string from the :code:`key(index)` function.
-    This should contain one model.
+    This should contain two models.

 .. container:: toggle